 One of the most common questions from my clients is what is and isn’t included in their proofs.
-So I thought I’d walk you through the process of what happens to an image, from what comes out of the camera to the final image that ends up in a print or album.
+So I thought I’d walk you through the process of photography editing and what happens to an image, from what comes out of the camera to the final image that ends up in a print or album.

 ORIGINAL SOOC IMAGES: